LeetLLM

 GEPAReflection-based instruction searchReflective rewrites from traces, Pareto candidate selectionReflection LM plus feedback-aware metricVery High

 Current DSPy docs also list GEPA, a reflective prompt-evolution optimizer, and BootstrapFinetune for adapting model weights rather than only prompt parameters.
-This article stays focused on BootstrapFewShot, BootstrapRS, and MIPROv2 because they expose demo bootstrapping and instruction search directly.
+The examples stay focused on BootstrapFewShot, BootstrapRS, and MIPROv2 because they expose demo bootstrapping and instruction search directly.

 Saving and loading programs